benfuddled/sheetloaf/README.md

   -u, --use <PLUGIN>   List of postcss plugins to use (will make sheetloaf ignore any config files).
 ```

+Sheetloaf will ignore partial files whose names begin with _.

 ## Examples

 ```